|

 of Each other’s feelings, while not being CHEESY

+about it.
 4) Treats: Bring

 them!